A Practical Approach to Interval Refinement for math.h/cmath Functions: Abstract

 \section{Abstract}

 Verification of C/\Cplusplus{} programs has seen considerable progress in several areas, but not for programs that use these languages' mathematical libraries.
-The reason is that all libraries in widespread use come without no guarantees about the computed results.
-This would seem to prevent any attempt at formal verification of programs that use them: without a specification for the functions, no conclusion can be statically drawn about the behavior of the program.
-We propose an alternative to surrender: even if we do not have a proper specification for the functions, we might have a partial specification; at the very least we have their implementation, for which a partial specification can sometimes be extracted.
-When even a partial specification is unavailable, we can still detect flaws in the program and facilitate its partial verification with testing.
-We propose a pragmatic, practical approach that leverages the fact that most \texttt{math.h}/\texttt{cmath} functions are \emph{almost} piecewise monotonic: they may have \emph{glitches}, often of very small size and in small quantities.
-We develop interval refinement techniques for such functions that enable verification via abstract interpretation, symbolic model checking and constraint-based test data generation.
+The reason is that all libraries in widespread use come with no guarantees about the computed results.
+This would seem to prevent any attempt at formal verification of programs that use them: without a specification for the functions, no conclusion can be drawn statically about the behavior of the program.
+We propose an alternative to surrender.
+We introduce a pragmatic approach that leverages the fact that most \texttt{math.h}/\texttt{cmath} functions are \emph{almost} piecewise monotonic: as we discovered through exhaustive testing, they may have \emph{glitches}, often of very small size and in small numbers.
+We develop interval refinement techniques for such functions based on a modified dichotomic search, that enable verification via symbolic execution based model checking, abstract interpretation, and test data generation.
+Our refinement algorithms are the first in the literature to be able to handle non-correctly rounded function implementations, enabling verification in the presence of the most common implementations.
+We experimentally evaluate our approach on real-world code, showing its ability to detect or rule out anomalous behaviors.

 \levelone{Introduction} The use of floating-point computations for the implementation of critical systems is perceived as increasingly acceptable.
-Even in modern avionics, one of the most critical domains for software, floating-point numbers are now used, more often than not, instead of fixed-point arithmetic \cite{BurdyDL12}.
+This was facilitated by the widespread adoption of significant portions of the IEEE~754 standard for binary floating-point arithmetic \cite{IEEE-754-2008}.
+Even in modern avionics, floating-point numbers are now used, more often than not, instead of fixed-point arithmetic \cite{BurdyDL12,Monniaux08}.
+Thus, the development of techniques for verifying the correctness of such programs becomes imperative.

-Acceptance of floating-point computations in the design of critical systems was facilitated by the wide adoption of significant portions of the IEEE~754 standard for binary floating-point arithmetic \cite{IEEE-754-2008}.
-Most implementations of the C and \Cplusplus{} programming languages provide floating-point data types that conform to IEEE~754 as far as the basic arithmetic operations and the conversions are concerned.
-Some implementations push compliance further by providing other operations required by IEEE~754, such as correctly rounded \emph{fused multiply-add}\footnote{Fused multiply-add applied to $x$, $y$ and $z$ yields $x \cdot y + z$ rounded as per the current rounding mode.} and square root \cite[Section~5]{IEEE-754-2008}.